CCTV captures attack on Muslim man set on fire as he walked home from mosque

 The victim suffered facial burns when his jacket was set alight in Shenstone Road in Edgbaston, Birmingham, at around 7pm on Monday

-A Muslim man suffered burns when he was set on fire by a stranger as he walked home from a mosque.
+A Muslim has been set on fire by a man as he walked home from a mosque prompting a counter-terrorism investigation.

-Counter-terrorism police are now involved in the investigation and a man has been arrested on suspicion of attempted murder.

 The victim suffered facial burns when his jacket was set alight in Shenstone Road in Edgbaston, Birmingham, at around 7pm on Monday.

-The Met said an 82-year-old man was set alight on Singapore Road on February 27 as the suspect and victim both left the West London Islamic Centre.
+The Met said an 82-year-old man was set alight on Singapore Road on 27 February as the suspect and victim both left the West London Islamic Centre.
+He then doused the victim in a liquid and set him alight before strolling away from the scene, investigators said.

+The victim was rushed to hospital where he received treatment for severe burns to his arms and face.

 West Midlands Police said officers are studying video footage of Monday evening’s attack which has been circulated on social media.